 No one perhaps knows that better than Springfield Baptist Church’s pastor, Eric Lee, who is performing Cox’s pastoral installation on Feb.
-24. Cox served under Lee as director of ministries before taking on her assignment at Macedonia.
+24. Cox served under Lee as director of

 “We do miss her, but I recognize that God has elevated her to a new assignment,” said Lee.
 “Macedonia has a wonderful pastor with an excellent skill set.
 The Lord has equipped her with so many gifts.”

 Lee says that Cox’s appointment at Macedonia came at a critical time for the Conyers community.
 In January, Cox had to quickly shift gears, serving not only as pastor but as a crisis manager and spokesperson when Reba Glass, a member of Macedonia, tragically lost four of her five young children in a fire.
 Glass, along with her mother, Rosetta Mitchell, and Glass’ 6-year-old son, survived the fire.
 Cox organized contributions for the family and led a prayer vigil that drew people from throughout the community to Macedonia.